Clowne

-Clowne is a village and civil parish in the Bolsover district of Derbyshire, England.
-The population at the 2001 Census was 7,447 increasing to 7,590 (and including Harlesthorpe) at the 2011 Census.
-It forms part of the Bolsover constituency.
-Clowne lies 9 mi north east of Chesterfield and 7 mi south west of Worksop.
-It is mentioned in the Domesday Book as Clune.
-The name is derived from the Celtic Clun for a river.
+Clowne is a town and civil parish in the Bolsover district of Derbyshire, England.
+The population was 7,590 at the 2011 Census and 7,755 at the 2021 Census.
+It lies 9 mi north east of Chesterfield and 7 mi south west of Worksop.

 History

 Toponymy

-Clowne, originally Clun, a Celtic name for a river, has been spelt in various ways over the last 1,000 years including, Clune, Clowen, and most recently Clown before setting with its current form during the 1920s.
+Clowne, originally Clun, a Celtic name for a river, has been spelt in various ways over the last thousand years, including Clune, Clowen and Clown, before adopting its current form in the 1920s.
 It was mentioned in the Domesday Book of 1086 as Clune under the lordship of ‘Robert of Barlborough’ with a population consisting of 27.3 households, putting it in the largest 40% of recorded settlements.
 The names of the two railway stations in the village were spelled differently at different times: they both started as ’Clown’; one was renamed twice, firstly as ’Clown and Barlborough’ (no ’e’), then as Clowne and Barlborough; the other was renamed Clowne South.
 It has frequently been noted on lists of unusual place names.